Finiteness of the two-loop matter contribution to the triple gauge-ghost vertices in ${\cal N}=1$ supersymmetric gauge theories regularized by higher derivatives: Structure of the three-point gauge-ghost vertices and their finiteness

 where $G^{ABCD} \equiv \big(f^{AKL} f^{BLM} f^{CMN} f^{DNK} + \mbox{permutations of $B$, $C$, and $D$}\big)/6$, and contains a parameter $y_0$, which should also be renormalized.
 Then the nonlinear renormalization is reduced to linear renormalizations of $V^A$ and of the parameters $y_0, \ldots$ The equation describing the renormalization of the parameter $y_0$ in the lowest nontrivial approximation can be found, e.g., in \cite{Kazantsev:2018kjx}.

 The structure of the triple gauge-ghost vertices can be analysed with the help of dimensional and chirality considerations.
-Using the same notations as in Ref. \cite{Stepanyantz:2016gtk} we write the corresponding parts of the effective action as
+Using notations similar to the ones in Ref. \cite{Stepanyantz:2016gtk} we write the corresponding parts of the effective action as

 where $\partial^2\Pi_{1/2} \equiv - D^a \bar D^2 D_a/8$ is a supersymmetric analog of the transversal projection operator.
-(Certainly, the function $F(p,q)$ should be distinguished from the regulator function $F$ in Eq. (\ref{Action_Regularized}).)
 Differentiating these expressions with respect to superfields we present the considered Green functions in the form

 where $\delta^8_{xy}(q) \equiv e^{iq_\mu (x^\mu-y^\mu)} \delta^4(\theta_x-\theta_y)$.